23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Understanding Different Ecommerce Conversion Rate Metrics

-For instance, using Google Analytics, you can trace your customers’ buying journeys.
-Where do they make contact with your brand?
-How many touch points do they make before they buy?
+For instance, an ecommerce marketplace can trace customers’ buying journeys with Google Analytics.
+Are they coming from your main traffic acquisition channels?
+How many touchpoints do they make before they buy?

 Why Are Conversion Rates Important for Ecommerce?

-When it comes to ecommerce optimization, your goal is to increase sales, right?
+The goal of ecommerce optimization is to increase sales, right?
 Web traffic, for instance, is great for vanity, but it doesn’t put food on the table.

 Sales do.

-Knowing your conversion rate allows you to see what you’re doing right and where you can improve.
-From there, you can institute ecommerce optimization strategies, including using a multilingual ecommerce platform to reach wider audiences, free shipping, and other tactics, to bring up those rates and close more sales.
+Knowing your conversion rate lets you see what you’re doing right and where you can improve.
+From there, you can implement ecommerce optimization strategies and other tactics to increase conversion rates and close more sales.
+This includes using a multilingual ecommerce platform to reach wider audiences and offering free shipping to first-time customers.

 ecommerce conversion rate equation